Aliases for PPP2R2C Gene

 GeneCards Summary for PPP2R2C Gene

 PPP2R2C (Protein Phosphatase 2 Regulatory Subunit B, Gamma) is a Protein Coding gene.
-Among its related pathways are Sphingolipid signaling pathway and Beta-Adrenergic Signaling.
+Among its related pathways are CTLA4 Signaling and p70S6K Signaling.
 GO annotations related to this gene include protein phosphatase type 2A regulator activity.
 An important paralog of this gene is PPP2R2B.